aubreywullschleger/js-algo-ds/2-problem-solving-patterns.md

 - usually O(n) time
 - Example problem:
   - see Same snippet (or ./frequency-counter.js)
-- Idea behind frequency counter - usually use an object to construct a profile/classify/a way of breaking down the contents of an array/string/linear structure and then able to compare that object to another object that was constructed from string/array
+- Idea behind frequency counter - usually use an object to construct a profile/classify/a way of breaking down the contents of an array/string/linear structure and then able to compare that object to another object that was constructed from string/array, used when trying to compare/check if individual pieces of one array/string are in another array/string (or are squared, etc)